 In Corporate & Commercial Banking, we classify most of our customers as non-standardised.
 We also have some SME customers, which we mainly classify as standardised as it is a high-volume portfolio with smaller exposures.
-In CIB and Corporate Centre, we classify all our customers as non-standardised, except for the commercial mortgages in our Legacy Portfolios in run-off.
+In CIB and Corporate Centre, we classify all our customers as non-standardised, except for the commercial mortgages in our Legacy Portfolios in run-off, and the Crown Dependencies mortgage portfolio.